 The Taungurung people are closely affiliated with neighbouring tribes, through language, ceremonies and kinship ties.
 Taungurung are part of the Kulin Nation.
 The Kulin Nation mob also share common dreamtime ancestors and creation stories, religious beliefs and economic and social relationships.
 The Taungurung people share a common bond in moiety with the other tribes.

-The Wadawurrung ranged over a wide area according to seasonal food sources, ceremonial obligations and trading relationships.
-The people conscientiously managed their land by building substantial houses, cultivating root vegetables and promoting grasslands by using controlled winter fire to promote the best conditions for plants and game while eliminating the risk of wildfire in summer.
+The Wadawurrung lived right across Wadawurrung country according to seasonal food sources, ceremonial obligations and trading relationships.
+The people conscientiously managed their land and waterways.
+They lived sustainably, cultivating root vegetables, bush medicines and other plants.
+They promoted grasslands and wild flowers by using controlled burns, eliminating the risk of wildfires.
+Fire was also good for hunting out game.

 They were particularly good at cultivating and harvesting Old Man Weed, which is a very effective healing plant used for curing colds and chest infections.